anthony0br/DocumentService/README.md

 # DocumentService - A powerful, schematised Roblox datastore library

-DocumentService is a fully strictly typed Luau library for saving data with Roblox DataStores.
+DocumentService is a strictly typed Luau library for saving data with Roblox DataStores.
 It can be used for sesssion-locked data, such as player data, or for non-session-locked data, like shared groups or houses.

 See the [docs](https://anthony0br.github.io/DocumentService/docs/intro) for more information.

-This is a new release and, although it has been thoroughly unit tested, it hasn't yet been used in a live production game - as with any open source software, use it at your own risk!
-I am working on adding it to my game, so this will not be a concern for too long.

 ## Features
-- Fully strictly typed.
+- Fully typed API.
 This means you get full intellisense and typechecking on your data, and on every API method, including possible errors for each method.
 - Superior Rust-inspired error handling (Result types).
-- Immutable cache and autosaves - preventing bugs caused by updates interfering with eachother.
+- Immutable cache - preventing bugs caused by updates interfering with eachother.
+- Does auto-saves and BindToClose saves for you.
 - Migrations, inspired by nezuo's Lapis.
 - Validate your data with support for runtime and static typechecking.
 - Documents can be session-locked, or not (to allow multi-server editing).
-- Run hooks before and after operations, e.g. logging.
+- Signals & hooks to 'tap in' to when operations start & finish.
 - Automatic retries with exponential backoff.
 - Migrate from no library, or another library if you're brave.
 - Checks your data can be stored in JSON to avoid silent errors.
-- Simple API: session-locking a document simply extends the API.
-- Use any Mock DataStore you like.
+- Supports DataStore dependency injection - use any Mock DataStore you like.
+- Internally, completely strictly typed (Luau "--!strict" mode), and high code quality standards with high test coverage.

+# Ready for production

+DocumentService is currently used in production in [Croydon: The London Transport Game](https://www.roblox.com/games/8265622251/V1-3-2-Croydon-The-London-Transport-Game).
+It powers both player data and the custom companies feature
+(these are complex shared social groups).
+In its first few hours it flawlessly handled over 300,000 data updates and performed tens of thousands of migrations, migrating from no library (the game originally used a different, fragile system).

 ## Installation